cyberianinteractive/alstranet-contracts/docs/technical-spec-document.md

 #### 4.2.1 Purpose

-The TerritoryRegistry defines and manages territory zones and their properties, serving as the source of truth for territory data in the Police & Thief ecosystem.
+The TerritoryRegistry defines and manages territory zones and their properties, serving as the source of truth for territory data in the Faction Wars ecosystem.
 It tracks economic values, resource generation rates, and faction control status for all territories.

 #### 4.2.2 Data Structures